 "Not only does Dale Peterson give us a vivid and insightful account of two years at the most scientifically pivotal field camp in history, but his masterful storytelling reveals both the humans and the chimpanzees at Gombe to be compelling and quirky characters.
 If you care about animals and the people who study them, you must read this book."—Sy Montgomery, author of The Soul of an Octopus

-and The Good, Good Pig
+and The Good Good Pig

 "The Ghosts of Gombe

 is at once a gripping story, a riveting mystery, and a dramatic portrait of life at Jane Goodall's chimpanzee research camp in East Africa during the late 1960s.
-There is nothing like it anywhere."—Marc Bekoff, coauthor of The Animals' Manifesto: Freedom, Compassion, and Coexistence in the Human Age
+There is nothing like it anywhere."—Marc Bekoff, coauthor of The Animals' Agenda: Freedom, Compassion, and Coexistence in the Human Age

 "The mysterious death of a young American woman propelled Peterson into this investigation of the making of one of the Western world’s great scientific achievements.
 His story of dedication, inspiration, and occasional naïvete and confusion among Jane Goodall’s research team of volunteers, students, and young scientists during the 1960s might sound like fiction, but The Ghosts of Gombe